YangKuang-Lin/llama_index/CONTRIBUTING.md

 If you’re integrating with a remote system, **mock** it to prevent test failures from external changes.

-By default, CICD will fail if test coverage is less than 50% -- so please do add tests for your code!
+By default, CICD will fail if test coverage is less than 50%—so please do add tests for your code!

 ---